RenanMouraDaSilvaBarros/android-phrases-day/README.md

 ## Screenshots

-_Add screenshots here_
+_(Add screenshots here)_

 ## Contributing

 Contributions are welcome!
+This project is intended for learning purposes.
 Feel free to fork the repository and submit your pull requests.

 ## License